-Figure 272.
+Figure 283.
 Mean Household Income within the 1% and 0.2% Floodplains.
 Compared to LA County averages, those living within the floodplains tend to have lower mean household income.
 This analysis compares demographics across floodplains as well as across geographic boundaries including the LA River watershed ("Watershed") and LA County ("LAC") in its entirety.
-Sources: US Census Bureau, 2016 American Community Survey 5-Year Estimates, 2016; US Census Bureau, California Block Groups, 2016; LA County GIS Data Portal, Assessor Parcels, 2016.
+Sources: U.S. Census Bureau, American Community Survey 2015-2019 5-Year Estimates; US Census Bureau, California Block Groups, 2019; LA County GIS Data Portal, Assessor Parcels, 2021.

 Within LA County, the 0.2% floodplain is only about 2.5X as large as the 1% floodplain, yet the magnitude of its effects is far greater in terms of the number of people and parcels that could be impacted by a flood.
-In the 1% floodplain, one-fifth of all land is residential, and there are approximately 37,000 parcels and 138,000 people at risk.
-These numbers increase tenfold for the 0.2% floodplain, where 30% of land is residential, and over 1.5 million people and over 350,000 parcels could be affected by a flood event.
-In relation to the population of LA County at large, this amounts to 1.4% at risk in the 1% floodplain and 14.9% at risk in the 0.2% floodplain.
+In the 1% floodplain, one-fifth of all land is residential, and there are approximately 37,000 parcels and 90,000 people at risk.
+These numbers increase substantially for the 0.2% floodplain, where 30% of land is residential, and nearly 1.5 million people and over 350,000 parcels could be affected by a flood event.
+In relation to the population of LA County at large, this amounts to 0.9% at risk in the 1% floodplain and 14.4% at risk in the 0.2% floodplain.

 There are a few demographic trends that generally hold true for both the 1% and 0.2% floodplains.
-Compared to LA County averages, those living within these floodplains are more often homeowners than renters, have much lower mean household incomes, and face financial burdens related to housing.
-Such is the case for approximately one in five homeowners.
-Among renters, approximately one in three households in these floodplains spends more than half of its income on rent.
-For comparison, in LA County, the average number of severely rent-burdened households is one in four.
-LA County is already facing an ongoing housing crisis characterized by widespread displacement risk and gentrification.
+Compared to LA County averages, those living within these floodplains are more often homeowners than renters.
+Mean household income and mortgage- and rent-based financial burdens are comparable for residents within the floodplains and residents throughout LA County at large.
+For example, approximately one in five owner-occupied households spends at least half of its income on mortgage expenses, and one in three renter-occupied households is severely rent burdened.
+These are consistent with LA County averages.
+LA County is already facing an ongoing housing crisis characterized bv widespread displacement risk and gentrification.
 Within the LA River floodplains, a severe storm event could further exacerbate these issues.